OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Power-Dock.md

 The Power Dock is flexible: it can run off just a battery or just by drawing power from the Micro USB port.
 Charging the battery requires having both the battery and the Micro USB plugged in.
 Don't worry, the Omega will still work with no interruptions while charging.

+## Connecting an Omega

+[//]: # (picture guide on how to properly plug in an Omega)

 ## The Power Dock at a Glance

 ![Power Dock Labeled](../img/power-dock-drawing.png)

+## The Expansion Header

+[//]: # (breakout of the Omega's GPIOs, can be connected to other circuits directly, or can use Omega expansions)

+### Detailed Pinout

+[//]: # (A detailed pinout diagram of the Expansion Header, showing which pins are multiplexed - see Lazar for an example)

+## Micro-USB Port

+The Micro-USB Port is used to supply the Power Dock with ... power!
+Connect it to a computer or a USB wall adapter.

+[//]: # (fix up this text...)

+### No USB to Serial Chip

+There is no USB-to-Serial Chip on the Power Dock.
+This means that you will **not** be able to connect to the Omega serially over the Micro-USB port.

+[//]: # (add a link to connecting to your Omega with ssh aricle)

 ## The Power Switch